sttoracle/ORACASB/README.md

 #### STEP 3: Expand Filters if filters are not displayed
 You can filter by incident ID, application instance name, dates, and additional criteria.

+***Explanation**:*

-The category filters are:
+*The category filters are:*
-* Anomalous activity is related to a threat that has been categorized as atypical user behavior.
-This is the category you also must assign to the ticket to export it to ServiceNow (see the procedure following this one).
+* *Anomalous activity is related to a threat that has been categorized as atypical user behavior.
+This is the category you also must assign to the ticket to export it to ServiceNow (see the procedure following this one).*

-* Security control displays only tickets flagged as pertaining to a security configuration issue.
-An Oracle CASB Cloud Service administrator manually creates tickets of this type.
+* *Security control displays only tickets flagged as pertaining to a security configuration issue.
+An Oracle CASB Cloud Service administrator manually creates tickets of this type.*

-* Policy alert displays only tickets flagged as pertaining to a policy alert.
-An Oracle CASB Cloud Service administrator manually creates tickets of this type.
+* *Policy alert displays only tickets flagged as pertaining to a policy alert.
+An Oracle CASB Cloud Service administrator manually creates tickets of this type.*

-* Monitoring stopped displays only tickets flagged as pertaining to Oracle CASB Cloud Service being unable to connect to a monitored application instance.
-An Oracle CASB Cloud Service administrator manually creates tickets of this type.
+* *Monitoring stopped displays only tickets flagged as pertaining to Oracle CASB Cloud Service being unable to connect to a monitored application instance.
+An Oracle CASB Cloud Service administrator manually creates tickets of this type.*

-* Other incident types are specialized versions of anomalous activities (threats).
+* *Other incident types are specialized versions of anomalous activities (threats).*

 ## Exercise 7.
 CASB Discovery